Slowly Changing Dimensions: History in Data Warehouses

 Stale PIT table causing wrong surrogate key joins

-Mitigation: Refresh PIT tables more frequently for volatile dimensions, or use a “latest only” PIT strategy that returns the current surrogate key for queries without a date filter.
-Document PIT staleness assumptions clearly.
+Mitigation: Refresh PIT tables on a schedule that matches the change frequency of the underlying dimension.
+For volatile dimensions, refresh hourly or after every dimension load cycle.
+Alternatively, use a “latest only” PIT strategy that returns the current surrogate key for queries without a date filter, and only use the date-specific PIT mapping for historical queries where you need point-in-time accuracy.
+Document PIT staleness assumptions clearly so analysts know what the refresh lag means for their results.

 Concurrent load corrupting Type 2 expiry dates

 Mitigation: Serialize Type 2 updates for the same natural key using a queue or row-level lock.
-In Snowflake/Redshift, use MERGE with a condition on is_current = TRUE and expiry_date = '9999-12-31' as part of the same transaction.
-Add a unique index on (customer_id, is_current) where is_current = TRUE to prevent duplicate current rows.
+In Snowflake or Redshift, use MERGE with a condition on is_current = TRUE and expiry_date = '9999-12-31' as part of the same transaction.
+The merge will fail for the second job because the row no longer matches the condition after the first job commits.
+You can also add a unique index on (customer_id, is_current) where is_current = TRUE to prevent duplicate current rows at the database level.
+The constraint will reject the second insert outright rather than allowing the corruption to propagate.

 Slowly Changing Dimensions Quick Recap